-The word “historiography” can also describe the body of history written about a particular person, period or event.
-The ‘historiography of the French Revolution’, for example, describes every significant history book written about the revolution.
-Some of these historiographies can be enormous.
-Millions of history books, articles and reference texts have been written about topics on the Alpha History website.
-This does not mean these histories are ‘exhausted’, however, or that no new history is being written.
+This does not mean these histories are ‘exhausted’ or that no new history is being written.
 This is far from the case.
-Public interest in historical periods like the American Civil War, Nazi Germany and the two World Wars remains high.
+Public interest in historical periods like the American Civil War, Nazi Germany and both World Wars remains high.
 This interest drives new research and commercial demand for new books.
-Sometimes new books contain no significant new ideas: they simply rehash existing knowledge and present it in a different form (as Max Beerbohm once put it, “history doesn’t repeat itself, historians repeat one another”).
-But some books do offer new evidence, interpretations or arguments – and sometimes they challenge our existing understanding.
-The image here (left) shows a tower of books in Washington DC, just across from Ford’s Theatre.
-It is constructed from books on one topic: Abraham Lincoln.
-All books in the tower are unique; it contains only one copy of each book.
-Among these texts are studies of Lincoln’s childhood, family and personal relationships; his legal career and entry into politics, his presidency and leadership during the US Civil War; his attitudes about slavery and African-Americans.
-Each book contains the author’s own interpretation of Lincoln.
-Some have advanced some new evidence, ideas or theories and others have not.
-Such a tower can only exist because history is a living, growing subject, filled with different ideas, voices and perspectives.
+Sometimes new books contain no significant new ideas: they simply rehash existing knowledge and present it in a different form (as Max Beerbohm once said: “history doesn’t repeat itself, historians repeat one another”).
+But some books do offer new evidence, interpretations or arguments and challenge our existing understanding.

 As with most significant journeys, the best way to start is with manageable steps.
 First, understand that history is an ongoing dialogue, not an unchanging concrete monument to the past.
-Understand that each historian provides a different view of the past and that no historian is above challenge or questioning.
+Understand that each historian provides a different view of the past and that no historian is above being questioned or challenged.
 As you read historians, think critically about the conclusions they reach and the arguments they present.
 Ask yourself how other historians might interpret the same set of facts – and ask yourself what conclusions or arguments you might reach.